-Belfast is the capital or main city (I know it is impossible to be politically correct) and is enjoying a great revival since the opening of the Titanic Quarter in 2012 which focused the world's media attention on Belfast.
-It is currently being cited as the Number 1 visitor attraction in the world, well it's a toss up between there and the Guinness Storehouse which while good doesn't even come close!
+Belfast is the capital or main city (I know it is impossible to be politically correct) and is enjoying a great revival since the opening of the Titanic Quarter in 2012 which focused the world's media attention on Belfast as is Kenneth Brannagh's movie of the same name!
 In 2014 the limelight shone on Fermanagh with the gathering of world leaders for the G8 summit that June.
 This normally, forgotten interior county of Ireland is well worth further exploration, as is Londonderry or Derry (as we call it) which was honoured in 2013 having been chosen as the UK's first City of Culture, which was a huge success and led to the city being nicknamed Legend-derry.
 If you do decide to visit, its iconic Peace Bridge designed to mimic a handshake of peace across the River Foyle is not to be missed....

 Less than 2 hours from Dublin, Belfast is the gateway to the Glens of Antrim and the famous Giants Causeway and Dunluce Castle which is on every tourist's bucket list.
 But there is so much more to see 'Where the mountains of Mourne sweep down to the sea', Carlingford and its Lough founded by the Vikings in the 795 and the wonderful Ard's Peninsula which has not one but two wonderful stately homes, Castleward and Mount Stewart within a stone's throw of each other.

 You can follow the Antrim Causeway Coastal from Carrickfergus, through Cushendall, Cushendun, Carnlough and Torr Head all the way around to Portrush, a very famous golf resort with its beautiful Whiterocks beach via Ballycastle and the Carrick-a-rede rope bridge.